discordjs/guide/guide/sequelize/currency.md

 A new function here is the `.upsert()` function.
 It's a portmanteau for **up**date or in**sert**.
 We use `upsert` here because just in case you run this file multiple times, it doesn't create duplicates.
 That shouldn't happen because we defined name as *unique* but there's no harm in being safe.
 Upsert also has a nice side benefit; If you adjust the cost, the respective item should also have their cost updated.

-<p class="tip">Execute `node dbInit.js` to create the database tables.
+<tip>Execute `node dbInit.js` to create the database tables.
 Unless you make a change to the models, you'll never need to touch the file again.
 If you do make a change to a model, you can execute `node dbInit.js --force` or `node dbInit.js -f` to force sync your tables.
-It's important to note that this **will** empty out and remake your model tables.</p>
+It's important to note that this **will** empty out and remake your model tables.</tip>

 ## Create associations